ston-fi/jvp-core/doc/architecture.md

 ### `get_vote_status_address`

-Returns an address of a `Vote Status` contract for a vote participant for this `Vote Storage`.
+Returns an address of a `Vote Status` contract for a voting participant for this `Vote Storage`.

 Args:
 - voter address